 Open Source Ecology's primary project is the Global Village Construction Set (GVCS), an open-source project to develop a wide variety of industrial machines.
 With plans for 50 machines that include a 3-D printer, backhoe, bakery oven, and even a bulldozer and cement mixer, the GVCS aims to make industrial machinery as open as freeware software, at a cost that the developers estimate, on average, will be eight times cheaper than comparable machinery on the market.
 The team has developed prototypes of nine machines, including the power cube, a self-contained power unit, and the LifeTrac, a full-sized four-wheel-drive tractor.
 In their words:

 A modern, comfortable lifestyle relies on a variety of efficient Industrial Machines.
 If you eat bread, you rely on an Agricultural Combine.
 If you live in a wood house, you rely on a Sawmill.
 Each of these machines relies on other machines in order for it to exist.
-If you distill this complex web of interdependent machines into a reproduceable, simple, closed-loop system, you get .
+If you distill this complex web of interdependent machines into a reproduceable, simple, closed-loop system, you get [the GVCS].

 The GVCS includes most of the tools a small society would need to go off the grid.
 But the project is not only for industrious DIY'ers--the machines could transform the developing world.
 Following a 12-part set of guiding principles, the GVCS project is focused on developing low-cost and modular machines that are user-serviceable and enable an efficient, closed-loop manufacturing system.
 The machines within the GVCS present developing nations with low-cost solutions to development issues, while also empowering communities to build and maintain the tools that they will be using.

 The following two-minute video gives a quick overview of GVCS: